Edtech254/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su betty -> switches the current user to the user betty whoami -> prints the effective username of the current user groups -> prints all the groups the current user is part of sudo chown hello betty -> changes the owner of the file hello to the user betty
+su betty -> switches the current user to the user betty whoami -> prints the effective username of the current user groups -> prints all the groups the current user is part of sudo chown betty helloy -> changes the owner of the file hello to the user betty